sciZer0/newdiscoveries/a/README.md

 Always when we are calculating Work or Energy in Joules we get nonsense.

-Since concepts of Work and Energy are basic in science, even due to this single fundamental mistake, there is the total incorrectness of "official" science.
+Since concepts of Work and Energy are basic in science, even due to this single fundamental error, there is the total incorrectness of "official" science.

 CONCLUSIONS

-This discovered mistake (error) is absolutely sufficient proof of the total incorrectness of all the "Official" Formulas for Work and Energy, and is absolutely sufficient proof of the total wrongness to use any of these formulas for any calculations of Work or Energy.
+This discovered error (error) is absolutely sufficient proof of the total incorrectness of all the "Official" Formulas for Work and Energy, and is absolutely sufficient proof of the total wrongness to use any of these formulas for any calculations of Work or Energy.

-This mistake is fundamental.
+This error is fundamental.
 LITERALLY-CRYING.

-Of course, this discovered mistake (error) automatically cancels all the "Official" Formulas for Work and Energy, and also the Joule as the unit of measure for Work and Energy!
+Of course, this discovered error (error) automatically cancels all the "Official" Formulas for Work and Energy, and also the Joule as the unit of measure for Work and Energy!

-Importantly, even this single discovered mistake destroys all "official" science.
+Importantly, even this single discovered error destroys all "official" science.

 __________

-As said above, even this single mistake described/explained above destroys the entire concept of science of understanding the Universe.
+As said above, even this single error described/explained above destroys the entire concept of science of understanding the Universe.

-This mistake is sufficient.
+This error is sufficient.

 Please spread this information.